PeterWxin/powershell/MicrosoftTeams/Readme.md

 ![O365 Credentials](https://flexmind.co/wp-content/uploads/2020/02/image-11.png "name & password")

-Once you provide the credentials, you will able to see the tenant information like:
+*Note: once you provide the credentials, you will able to see the tenant information like this:*

 ![O365 Tenant](https://flexmind.co/wp-content/uploads/2020/02/image-12.png "Tenant information")